 General Business: about 175 donors, totaling $83,285

 Companies with greatest number of donors and/or donations:

-*Data compiled by Heather Sackett from Jan.
-16, 2018 campaign disclosure statements, which cover the last quarter of 2017 and are the most recent candidate filings with the Colorado Secretary of State.
-The next filing deadline is May 7.
+*Data compiled by Heather Sackett and Shannon Mullane from June 18, 2018 campaign disclosure statements, which cover May 31 through June 13 and are the most recent candidate filings with the Colorado Secretary of State.
+The next filing deadline is July 2.